gnolang/gno/docs/gno-tooling/cli/gnokey/state-changing-calls.md

 call.
 The full potential of run comes out in three specific cases:
 1. Calling realm functions multiple times in a loop
 2. Calling functions with non-primitive input arguments
-3. Calling functions with receiver objects
+3. Calling methods on exported variables

 Let's look at each of these cases in detail.
 To demonstrate, we'll make a call to the following example realm: